kenhkan/morrison/README.md

 If an `_on-termination_` output port is attached to a process, the exit code of the source process is sent in an IP to the corresponding target process when the source process terminates.

+#### FBP awareness

+A primary principle of Vyzzi is to not require elementary components to be FBP-aware.
+This inclusive principle allows Vyzzi to leverage as much well-written and already battle-tested software into the FBP world as possible.

+For these FBP-unaware components, Vyzzi marshalls data between the FBP world and the Unix world.
+For an FBP-aware component, Vyzzi naturally relies on the component to handle the data at a lower level.
+See the section [Writing FBP-aware components](#writing-fbp-aware-components) for more information on how to write such a component.

 ### Composite component specification